petershin/liferay-learn/docs/liferay-cloud/latest/en/manage-and-optimize/scaling-the-liferay-service.md

 Liferay Cloud offers two modes of scaling.
 The auto-scaling feature automatically creates and destroys instances of the Liferay service as needed to optimize performance.
 By default, this feature is *disabled* in every Liferay Cloud account.
 Alternatively, you can create and destroy Liferay instances manually using manual scaling.
 This addresses sudden changes such as increased server traffic, memory leaks, or other issues.

-Using auto-scaling, a service can automatically increase (upscale) the number of Liferay DXP instances to a [defined maximum](#setting-the-maximum-number-of-additional-instances) (10 by default), or decrease (downscale) to the number specified in the `scale` property in [`LCP.json`](../reference/configuration-via-lcp-json.md).
+Using auto-scaling, a service can automatically increase (upscale) the number of Liferay DXP instances to a [defined maximum](#setting-the-maximum-number-of-additional-instances), or decrease (downscale) to the number specified in the `scale` property in [`LCP.json`](../reference/configuration-via-lcp-json.md).
 The `scale` property specifies the minimum number of instances to run:

 ```json
    "scale": 2,